lostechies/blog/_derickbailey/2012-05-04-wrapping-ajax-in-a-thin-command-framework-for-backbone-apps.md

 As a result of all this, I end up using $.ajax a lot… and it&#8217;s getting really ugly and obnoxious seeing this all over my code:

-[gist id=2595175 file=1.js]
+{% gist 2595175 1.js %}

 Not only is this ugly when you repeat the $.ajax calls all over the code, but it doesn&#8217;t really give the semantic benefit of knowing what the code is really doing.
 I&#8217;m not just making a call across an AJAX connection.
 I&#8217;m trying to execute a command &#8211; I&#8217;m trying to do something important, and I want my code to reflect that.

 So I wrapped up my $.ajax calls in a thin &#8220;command&#8221; wrapper for my current client app (built with Backbone of course), and ended up with this instead:

-[gist id=2595175 file=2.js]
+{% gist 2595175 2.js %}

 Looking at this in comparison to the original $.ajax calls, there are a few less lines of code.
 Since I have a thin wrapper around the ajax calls and setup, I can make a few assumptions about the calls and provide a little bit of default configuration.

 I can also move the registration of commands somewhere other than the execution of the commands, which is a huge win for readability and organization of the code when it comes time to execute a command.